Kingfish 1973 Indy

 Built in 1975 by Grant King as a new chassis but built up using parts from the original #24 car and raced by Bentley Warren at Pocono in 1975.
 It does not appear to have been used again until 1979 when it was fitted with a Chevrolet V8 and raced as the #97 JC Agajanian/Grant King entry.
 After two seasons, it was sold to Norm Hall for 1981 and continued running in CART as the #65 Luxury Racers car, qualifying for races sporadically.
 Its last known appearance was at Road America in July 1983.
 In 2014, Jacques Dresang reported that this car was in the offices of Giuffre Bros Cranes Inc, in Milwaukee, WI.

-Driven by: Bentley Warren, Phil Threshie, Jerry Miller, Roger Mears, Billie Harvey, Jim McElreath, Jim Hurtubise, Wally Pankratz, Bob Brutto, Tod Tuttle, Phil Krueger and unknown.
+Driven by: Bentley Warren, Phil Threshie, Jerry Miller, Roger Mears, Billie Harvey, Jim McElreath, Jim Hurtubise, Wally Pankratz, Bob Brutto, Tod Tuttle and Phil Krueger.
 First race: Pocono International Raceway (R8), 29 Jun 1975.
 Total of 16 recorded races.

 These histories last updated on .